zdorow/TheScopeReport/README.md

 Mac Configuration Profiles,
 Ebooks

+NEW: What APPs are scoped to which Mobile Device Groups!

+NEW: Progress bar!

 Requirements: JDK and JRE (Written in version 1.8)

 Windows/MacOS: Unzip then go to /dist/MobileDeviceTool.jar and double click.